-- 1. The investment return rate used in the pension valuations of the MIP, Basic and Pension Plus and Pension Plus 2 plans was 6.00% per year net of investment expenses, compounded annually.
+- 1. The investment return rate used in the pension valuations of the MIP, Basic and Pension Plus plans was 6.00% per year net of investment expenses, compounded annually.
 This rate of return is not the assumed real rate of return.
 Considering a wage inflation assumption of 2.75%, the nominal rate of investment return translates to a real rate of return of 3.25% over wage inflation.
-Adopted 2021. - The healthy life mortality table used in evaluating allowances to be paid was the RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females, adjusted for mortality improvements using projection scale MP-2017 from 2006.
+Adopted 2021. - The healthy life mortality table used in evaluating allowances to be paid were the RP-2014 Male and Female Healthy Annuitant Mortality Tables, scaled by 82% for males and 78% for females, adjusted for mortality improvements using projection scale MP-2017 from 2006.
 Adopted 2018. - 3.
 Sample probabilities of regular, unreduced retirement are shown in Schedule 1 on the next page.
 Adopted 2018. - 4.
 Sample probabilities of withdrawal from service and disability, together with individual pay increase assumptions, are shown in Schedule 2 on the next page.
 Adopted 2018. - 5.
 Total active member payroll is assumed to increase 2.75% per year.
 This represents the portion of the individual pay increase assumptions attributable to inflation.
 In effect, this assumes no change in the number of active members.
-Adopted 2018. - An individual entry age actuarial cost method of valuation was used in determining actuarial liabilities and normal cost.
+Adopted 2018. - 6.
+An individual entry age actuarial cost method of valuation was used in determining actuarial liabilities and normal cost.
 Adopted 1975.
-Unfunded actuarial accrued liabilities are financed over a declining 15-year period ending September 30, 2038.
-Adopted 2012. - 7.
+Unfunded actuarial accrued liabilities are financed over a declining 14-year period ending September 30, 2038 for the Non-Pension Plus 2 pension portions of the unfunded actuarial accrued liabilities.
+Adopted 2012.
+Pension Plus 2 Plan pension unfunded actuarial accrued liabilities are financed using 10-year layered, level dollar amortization. - 7.
 The Department of Technology, Management and Budget approved the use of market value of assets as of September 30, 2006 for valuation purposes.
 For investment gains and losses that occur after that date, a 5-year smoothing technique will be used.
 Specifically, the excess (shortfall) of actual investment income (including interest, dividends, realized and unrealized gains or losses) over the imputed-income at the valuation interest rate is considered the gain (loss), which is spread over five years.
 Adopted 2007. - 8.
 The data about persons now covered and about present assets was furnished by the System's administrative staff.
-Although examined for general reasonableness, the data was not audited by the actuary. - 9.
-The actuarial valuation computations were made by or under the supervision of a Member of the American Academy of Actuaries (MAAA).
-The assumptions used in the actuarial valuations were adopted by the System's Board and the Department of Technology, Management and Budget after consulting with the State Treasurer and with the actuary. - 10.
+Although examined for general reasonableness, the data was not audited by the actuary. - The actuarial valuation computations were made by or under the supervision of a Member of the American Academy of Actuaries (MAAA).
+The assumptions used in the actuarial valuations were adopted by the System's Board and the Department of Technology, Management and Budget after consulting with the State Treasurer and the actuary. - 10.
 A 5-year experience investigation, covering the period from October 1, 2012 through September 30, 2017 was completed in 2018.
 The purpose of the study was to analyze the actual experience of the System versus that anticipated by actuarial assumptions then in use. - 11.
 Gabriel, Roeder, Smith & Company was awarded the actuarial and consulting services contract beginning October 4, 2006.